Lanzhou beef noodles

-Lanzhou beef noodle soup (兰州牛肉面) is a variety of beef noodle soup.
+Lanzhou beef noodles or Lanzhou lamian is a type of beef noodle soup from Lanzhou, China.
 This dish has an extensive history, and the recipe differs by region due to cultural factors, availability of ingredients, and local innovations.

 History

-One of the oldest beef noodle soups is the Lanzhou hand-pulled noodle or Lanzhou lamian (兰州拉面) in Mandarin, which was originated by the Hui people of northwest China during the Tang dynasty.
-Though there is some debate about when Lanzhou hand-pulled noodles originated, the recipe is named after the major city in Gansu Province, Lanzhou City, which stretches to the Yellow River and was a stop on the ancient Silk Road.
-The Hui Muslim population or Hui People developed a variation of beef noodle soup noodle that is compatible with the Muslim diet with easy to prepare ingredients.
+Lanzhou beef noodles are named after the city of Lanzhou, in Gansu province, which stretches to the Yellow River and was a stop on the ancient Silk Road.
+During the Tang dynasty, the Muslim Hui people developed a variation of beef noodle soup noodle that is compatible with the Muslim diet, with easy-to-prepare ingredients.
+Local lore attributes its creation to Ma Baozi (马宝子), a Hui Chinese man from Lanzhou.
 There are numerous beef noodle soups available in China, with a wider variety in the west than the east.